Goal (sports): Ice Hockey

 Ice hockey: The puck hits the top of the net for a goal as the goaltender fails to block the shot.

 In ice hockey, the puck must be put completely over the goal line between the posts and under the bar either off an offensive player's stick or off any part of a defensive player's body.
 The puck may not be kicked, batted, or thrown into the goal, though a goal may be awarded if the puck is inadvertently deflected off an offensive player's skate or body into the goal.
 The goal structure is a frame 4 ft tall and 6 ft wide with a net attached.
 In most higher levels of play the goal structure is attached to the ice surface by flexible pegs and will break away for safety when hit by a player.
 The goal is placed within the playing surface, and players may play the puck behind the goal.

+Various statistics exist for measuring goals from goals on power-play to short-handed goals to game-winning goals (for go-ahead goals that determined the outcome).
+Alexander Ovechkin leads the NHL in all-time game-winning goals with 141.